doctorfree/Asciiville/README.md

 ### Manual installation

-On systems for which neither the Debian or RPM packages will suffice, install manually by downloading the `Install-bin.sh` script and either the gzip'd distribution archive or the zip'd distribution archive.
+On systems for which the Arch, Debian, or RPM packages will not suffice, install manually by downloading the `Install-bin.sh` script and either the gzip'd distribution archive or the zip'd distribution archive.
 After downloading the installation script and distribution archive,